 Austin's soft, clear, and laid-back tenor voice was a good fit for the electronic recording technology introduced in early 1925 and made him one of the originators of the "crooner" style of singing (along with other singers of the time like "Ukuele Ike" Cliff Edwards, Art Gillham, Nick Lucas, Johnny Marvin, and Rudy Vallee).
 Soon, he became immensely popular.
 His 1927 recording of "My Blue Heaven", in particular, sold more than 5 million copies.
 After the depression hit and reduced record sales, Austin switched to radio.
 From 1932-1934 he had his own radio show performing in a trio with with bassist Candy Candido and guitarist Otto Heimal (a.k.a.
 "Coco").
 He also performed in several movies.

-Gene Austin was posthumously awarded a Grammy Hall of Fame Award for his 1928 recording of Bye, Bye, Blackbird, which has long been considered recorded music's definitive rendition of that song.
+In 1978, Gene Austin was posthumously awarded a Grammy Hall of Fame Award for his 1928 recording of "My Blue Heaven".
+In 2005, his 1926 recording of "Bye, Bye, Blackbird" received the same honor.